 - 1. Classify the interconnection and integration of the physical world and IoT devices. - 2.
 Interpret the various IoT applications and its infrastructures - 3.
 Relate the concept of setting up IOT Devices with Python. - 4.
 Describe the concepts of interfacing hardware to develop IoT projects.

 - 1. Explain the physical and logical design of IoT. - 2.
 Discuss the application areas of IoT. - 3.
-Describe the IoT design methodology using Python. - 4.
-Analyze an IoT applications using sensors with Raspberry Pi. - 5.
-Design an IoT application using actuators, Camera with Raspberry Pi.
+DemonstrateIoT applications using Raspberry Pi. - 4.
+Design an IoT application using sensors, actuators and controllers